 UW Madison is currently working to merge the Materials Science Program with Materials Engineering program.
-Degree requirements for the two are similar.
-Interested students are encouraged to apply to one or both.
-All will be considered by both programs.
+Interested students should apply to Materials Science and Engineering (MS&E).

-All students can expect to be supported as fellows, research assistants, or (in a few rare cases) teaching assistants for the duration of their graduate study in materials at UW.
+All students can expect to be supported as fellows, research assistants, or (in a few rare cases) teaching assistants for the duration of their graduate study in materials at the the University of Wisconsin.

 Coursework, exams, and other requirements are being redesigned in the fall of 2015.
 Specific requirements will be posted by January, 2016, so please check back.
 In the meantime, two previous sets of requirements (the Materials Science Program student handbook and the Materials Engineering student handbook) may give some guidance on what graduate study in materials at the University of Wisconsin is like.